Customary practices guide

 Stepping

-Avoid stepping over people, even in crowded teaching spaces when you are over people trying to find a suitable seat.
+Avoid stepping over people, even in crowded teaching spaces when you are attempting to get past someone.
 Ask the person to draw their legs in first, or find another route.
 Why?
 From a Māori cultural perspective, it is considered offensive for a woman to step over a man.